Terms & Conditions

 Parties, Definitions and Interpretation

-In these terms and conditions (which are referred to in this document as “these terms”), “Client” means the client for whom the Works are to be carried out by the Contractor, “Contractor” means The Clean Plumber Limited, trading as The Clean Plumber, “Contract” means the agreement between the Client and the Contractor to carry out the Works of which these terms form a part and (where these terms are a schedule to a signed agreement between the Client and the Contractor (“the Agreement”)) the Agreement, “Works” means the works described in the Contractor’s estimate and/or as referred to in the Contractor’s Work Detail Sheet or any other document or email issued by the Contractor, as may be varied by agreement in writing between the parties.
+Within the terms and conditions (which are referred to in this document as “these terms”), “Client” means the client for whom the Works are to be carried out by the Contractor, “Contractor” means The Clean Plumber Limited, trading as The Clean Plumber, “Contract” means the agreement between the Client and the Contractor to carry out the Works of which these terms form a part and (where these terms are a schedule to a signed agreement between the Client and the Contractor (“the Agreement”) the Agreement, “Works” means the works described in the Contractor’s estimate and/or as referred to in the Contractor’s Work Detail Sheet or any other document or email issued by the Contractor, as may be varied by the agreement in writing between the both parties.
 For the purposes of these terms, “in writing” includes by email and any document which is set out in a hand held device and any signature on a hand held screen shall be treated as in writing.
 In these terms words importing the masculine gender also include the neuter and the feminine gender and words importing the singular number include also the plural number, where the context so requires.

 2.1 The Client will be treated as an Account Client or a Non-Account Client, according to the Contractor’s reasonable discretion.

 2.2 All estimates given by the Contractor, all orders and instructions given by the Client, and all work authorisations, are governed by these terms.
 They supersede any other terms appearing elsewhere, override and exclude any other terms stipulate, incorporated or referred to by the Client, whether in the order, instructions, in any negotiations or in any course of dealing established between the Contractor and the Client, except where these terms are a schedule to a signed Agreement between the Client and the Contractor, in which event these terms apply only to the extent not inconsistent with that Agreement.